dsalathe/blog/src/data/posts/023-distributed-transactions-02.md

 Let's unpack what this really means:

-**Key components:**
+> [!abstract]- **Key components**
+>

-- **Local Transactions**: Each step in the saga is a local transaction within a single service's database domain.
+> - **Local Transactions**: Each step in the saga is a local transaction within a single service's database domain.
 The saga coordinates these local transactions to achieve what appears to the application as a single global transaction.
+>

-- **Consistency Mechanisms**:
+> - **Consistency Mechanisms**:
-  - **Compensating Transactions**: For each local transaction, a corresponding "compensation" transaction must exist that can undo the work done by that step.
+>   - **Compensating Transactions**: For each local transaction, a corresponding "compensation" transaction must exist that can undo the work done by that step.
 Think of these as application-level rollbacks.
-  - **Transaction State Management**: The saga must track each step's progress to enable recovery and compensation.
+>   - **Transaction State Management**: The saga must track each step's progress to enable recovery and compensation.
 A common implementation adds a `state` column to relevant tables tracking each step's status (e.g., PENDING, COMPLETED, COMPENSATING, FAILED).
+>

-- **Idempotency**: Particularly crucial for asynchronous implementations, operations must produce the same result whether executed once or multiple times.
+> - **Idempotency**: Particularly crucial for asynchronous implementations, operations must produce the same result whether executed once or multiple times.
 This protects against duplicate messages and retry storms.

 To truly understand modern sagas, we need to explore the three dimensions that define their implementation.